gldog/anonymize_jira_users/README.md

 `anonymize_jira_users.py inactive-users -c my-config.cfg --exclude-groups technical_users do_not_anonymize`

-This creates the file inactive-users.cfg in the report-out-dir.
+This creates the file inactive_users.cfg in the report-out-dir.
 The content is e.g.:

     # File generated at 2021-01-14T21:36:05
     # Users: 4